Conformable Scaling and Critical Dynamics: A Unified Framework for Phase Transitions: Variational derivation of the modified Ginzburg-Landau equation

-So, we have demonstrated that the ansatz, \ref{eq:ansatz}, satisfies the nonlinear equation near $T=T_{c}$, with leading order balance provided by the algebraic terms:
+Thus, the derivative terms represent corrections to the scaling behavior, but not to the leading-order critical exponent.
+This demonstrates that the ansatz (\ref{eq:ansatz}) satisfies the nonlinear equation near $T=T_{c}$, with leading order balance provided by the algebraic terms,

 This matches classical Landau theory and remains valid under conformable kinetic corrections.
-Also, this represents a static equilibrium solution where the derivatives are zero (i.e., long-time equilibrium).
-It is important to note that our model gives that, under equilibrium, homogeneous conditions, and negligible fluctuations, $\beta=\frac{1}{2}.$\textbf{ }
+Moreover, this represents a static equilibrium solution for which the derivatives are zero (i.e., long-time equilibrium).
+It is important to note that our model for equilibrium and homogeneous conditions and when fluctuations are negligible, has the classical exponent $\beta=1/2$.